skx/aws-utils/README.md

 This is useful for applying stack-policies to a list of stacks, for example, and avoids the use of more complex CLI invocations when using the AWS CLI.

+You can also update all stacks with a protection policy in a single operation.

 Usage:

 ```sh